 PyLadiesAU held their first group meeting as a virtual meetup.
 See Australian PyLadies for details.

-The IRC #pyladies channel is always available for anyone to use for virtual meetups.
-Feel free to use it without asking, or create a #pyladies-whatever channel if you prefer.
+The PyLadies Slack org is always available for anyone to use for virtual meetups.
+Feel free to create a

 A PyLadies event can be as simple as women getting together and talking about each others’ Python projects in a small group after a local PUG event.

 Anything to encourage women to attend and continue attending PUGs is great.
 Talk to your local PUG organizers and ask for their help and support in having a post-PUG informal PyLadies meetup.

 You might also consider trying to give a Beginner Talk at a meetup.
 This can help bring more beginners who might otherwise be scared away to the group.

 Reviewing someone’s coding project together can help everyone learn better coding practices.